-The focus of the High School is on developing balanced, well-rounded people who are able to participate fully in society.
+The focus of the High School is on developing balanced, well-rounded people who are able to participate fully in society and are culturally articulate.
 The philosophy underpinning all of our extramural activities is one of growing key dispositions to live a full and successful life.
 Dispositions such as resilience¸ truth, integrity, time management, empathy, love and respect are central to the opportunities described below.
-With our rich selection of Cultural and Service options available in our extra mural programme.
-There is certainly something for everyone to be able to get involved in!
+With our rich selection of Cultural and Service options available in our extramural programme, there is certainly something for everyone to be able to get involved in!

 Activities marked by an * are run by private, outside staff

 The School of Music at Thomas More College offers tuition for beginners to advanced pupils, and is open to all pupils in the Highway community as well as adults.
 Exams in both Practical and Theory are offered through Trinity College of Music and Rock and Pop.
-Should you require more information or tuition in the future, please contact: The School of Music Director: Mrs Dee Clarkson Tel: 083 990 5011 Between 8.30am – 16.30pm, Monday – Friday Email: firstname.lastname@example.org
+Should you require more information or tuition in the future, please contact: The School of Music on 031 764 8640 between 7.30am – 3pm, Monday – Friday Email: firstname.lastname@example.org

-Much more than a school trip!!!
+Much more than a school trip!
 We share a belief that by empowering the students to lead their own expedition, they will go on to live a life of courage, kindness and adventure.
-From tough treks to new cultures, the day-to-day challenges of expedition life encourages students to develop life skills and build deeper confidence, resilience and empathy.
-With over thirty years’ experience taking away over 8,000 students every year, World Challenge lead the way in quality, safety, ethical community engagement and learning outcomes.
+From tough treks to new cultures, the day-to-day challenges of expedition life encourage students to develop life skills and build deeper confidence, resilience and empathy.
+With over thirty years’ experience taking away over 8,000 students every year, World Challenge leads the way in quality, safety, ethical community engagement and learning outcomes.
 Guided by an adult leadership team, they will step out of their comfort zones and take on roles and the leadership of their group, managing a budget, planning meals and choosing accommodation.
-A group of Thomas More pupils embarked on their first World Challenge in 2017 to Nepal and Vietnam in 2019.
+A group of Thomas More College High School pupils embarked on their first World Challenge in 2017 to Nepal and Vietnam in 2019.
 We never imagined how these experiences would grow our children.
 An experience like never before!